 It’s Time To Talk About The Gender Exercise Gap

-The women that make up the Sweat Community are some of the strongest women we know - both inside and out.
+The women that make up the Sweat Community are some of the strongest women we know - inside and out.

-But while they’re breaking down barriers and smashing PBs every day, we also know that there’s a very real gender gap many women experience when it comes to getting their workouts in, and it’s something that often unfairly holds women back when it comes to their fitness.
+But while they’re breaking down barriers and smashing PBs every day, we also know there’s a very real gender gap many women experience when it comes to getting their workouts in, and it’s something that often unfairly holds women back when it comes to their fitness.

-New research from the Australian National University has highlighted that in heterosexual couples, men tend to “borrow” time from their female partners, allowing them to exercise more regularly than their partners.
+Recent research from the Australian National University has highlighted that in heterosexual couples, men tend to “borrow” time from their female partners, allowing them to exercise more regularly than their partners.